marsstrum/wikiproject/README.md

 == README

-## wikiproject: An application that allows users to create public and provate Markdown-based wikis.
+## wikiproject: An application that allows users to create public and private Markdown-based wikis.